Modal Images

 SF Symbols are only avilable on iOS 13+.

 • symbolName: [string, required]: the name of the symbol.
 Example "coloncurrencysign.square.fill".
-Download the SF Symbols app to explore options.
+Download the SF Symbolsarrow-up-right app to explore options.
 If the symbol you choose isn't available on the earliest version of iOS your app supports, be sure to include a fallback image (another symbol available on earlier iOS, or a local image)

 • weight: [string, optional]: the visual weight of the symbol.
 One of the following (ascending weight): "ultralight", "thin", "light", "regular", "medium", "semibold", "bold", "heavy", "black".
 Defaults to "regular".